 Qualifying examination (QE) information.
 Successful completion of the QE is required prior to beginning the dissertation.
 The QE may be repeated one time.
 All elements of the QE, both written and oral, must be successfully completed no later than the first semester of the fifth year.
 If students pass the 5-year limit without successfully completing the QE, they will be removed from the PhD program and their status will be changed to non-degree at the university level.
-The examination is intended to determine whether the student has the academic competence to undertake independent research in the discipline and to ensure that the student possesses a thorough grasp of the fields outlined in the plan of study allows students to demonstrate the ability to synthesize knowledge gained in coursework in order to be able to progress in dissertation.
+The examination is intended to determine whether the student has the academic competence to undertake independent research in the discipline and to ensure that the student possesses a thorough grasp of the fields outlined in the plan of study

+Eligibility for and completion of qualifying examination.
+The Qualifying Exam (QE) allows students to demonstrate the ability to synthesize knowledge gained in coursework in order to be able to progress in dissertation.
 The QE is comprised of two parts, written and oral.
-The student is eligible to take the Qualifying Exam (QE) when two conditions are met.
-First, all courses, except one cognate and NSG 781 Research Mentorship, must be completed.
-Second, the student must have submitted a first-authored manuscript that is relevant to the student's focused area of research study to a peer-reviewed journal for publication.
+The student is eligible to take the Qualifying Exam (QE) when all courses, except one cognate and NSG 783 Dissertation Seminar & NSG 781 Research Mentorship are completed.